 Sometimes, changing color in crochet can be intimidating if you are new to crochet.
 No worries.
 I have a video link for a blanket that I made using this linen stitch and I will show you how to change color and crochet over the ends so that your work will look clean.
 It is easier to accomplish than you may think.

-Video for Learning How to the Crochet Linen Stitch
+Video for Learning How to the Crochet Linen Stitch is below the written pattern

 Crocheting a Blanket using the Stitch Pattern